British consumers hampered by rising prices ahead of Brexit talks

 Britain’s economy unexpectedly lost no pace last year after the surprise referendum vote in June to leave the EU.
 But Tuesday’s signals add to evidence that growth is now starting to wilt, just as finance minister Philip Hammond prepares to unveil an annual budget plan on Wednesday.

-He has signaled he will not spend heavily now but will keep money in reserve in case the economy needs help to get through a slowdown as Britain withdraws from Europe’s single market – an unsettling prospect for many employers and investors.
+He has signaled he will not spend heavily now but will keep money in reserve in case the economy needs help to get through a slowdown as Britain withdraws from the EU’s single market – an unsettling prospect for many employers and investors.

 “We kept the view that it was pain deferred after the Brexit vote, not pain avoided.
 Now the data is really starting to come through to support that view,” said Oliver Jones, UK economist at Fathom Consultancy.